NotJaldolfYT/CreatiCodeSongs/Song_Lyrics.md

 This song is sexually explicit in the lyrics, the song has been censored out, you may not access these lyrics at this time.
 Thank you.
-\n
+\
 Save me, Mario!
 Please help me, Luigi!
 No, no, no, I don’t think so